Layla and Other Assorted Love Songs: Compact disc releases

 In 1993, Mobile Fidelity Sound Lab gave the original 1970 stereo master tapes meticulous treatment for the first time and pressed the album on an expensive, limited edition 24kt gold CD.
 This MFSL 20-bit remastering of Layla preserved more of the fidelity of the original recordings than had previously been heard on CD.
 The MFSL version was significantly cleaner than the first CD releases, but also removed some of "Wall of Sound"-like technique that was added during mastering for vinyl.
 Polydor's 1996 remaster as part of the Eric Clapton Remasters series was done in much the same manner as the MFSL version, but on a standard aluminum CD at a normal price.
 The Polydor 2004 SACD/CD dual-layer hybrid release remixed the album in 5.1 surround sound on the SACD layer and remastered the 1970 stereo version yet again on the CD layer.

 The 2011, 40th Anniversary Edition comes in two versions.
 The two-CD "Deluxe" edition features five previously unreleased tracks, "It's Too Late", "Got to Get Better in a Little While", "Matchbox" (with Carl Perkins) and "Blues Power" (from The Johnny Cash Show) and a jam version of "Got to Get Better in a Little While".
 The "Super Deluxe" version comprises the two-CD "Deluxe" album, a 5.1 Surround Sound DVD of the album, a newly remastered In Concert two-CD set, a double LP version of the album, a hardcover book, and a number of other extras.

 In 2013, the album was released on Blu-ray High Fidelity Pure Audio disc.
 This release contains three different 24-bit/96 kHz encodings of the stereo mix, in PCM, DTS-HD Master Audio and Dolby TrueHD formats, each with a slightly different EQ, but did not include either 5.1 mix from the 2004 or 2011 releases.

-In September 2013, Universal Music Japan issued a remastered version of Layla on SHM-CD, a new compact disc revision manufactured with an improved polycarbonate material.
-This edition was edited in DSD at Universal Music Studios, Tokyo.
+In September 2013, Universal Music Japan issued a remastered version of Layla on SHM-CD, edited in DSD at Universal Music Studios, Tokyo.
 The DSD source was flat-transferred from analogue master tapes at Sterling Sound in New York City in 2013.

 In February 2017, Mobile Fidelity released a hybrid SACD of the original stereo mix.
-The album comes in a replica gatefold sleeve and is mastered by Shawn R. Britten.
+The album comes in a replica gatefold sleeve and is mastered by Rob LoVerde.